The Atomic Submarine

-The Atomic Submarine is a 1959 independently made, American black-and-white science-fiction film directed by Spencer Gordon Bennet and starring Arthur Franz, Dick Foran, Brett Halsey, Joi Lansing and Jean Moorhead, with John Hilliard as the voice of the alien.
+The Atomic Submarine is a 1959 independent, American black-and-white science-fiction film directed by Spencer Gordon Bennet and starring Arthur Franz, Dick Foran, Brett Halsey, Joi Lansing and Jean Moorhead, with John Hilliard as the voice of the alien.
 The film was produced by Alex Gordon and distributed by Allied Artists Pictures Corporation.

 The storyline of The Atomic Submarine concerns an alien invasion that begins when an underwater UFO (or USO – Unidentified Submerged Object) attacks the world's shipping for unknown reasons.
 The film showcases the then-new technology of nuclear submarines, and follows the crew and scientists aboard the atomic-powered USS Tigershark, which has been ordered to hunt down the mysterious underwater saucer and stop its disruption of sea commerce.

 Plot

 A submarine is destroyed near the North Pole by a mysterious undersea light.
 The loss of this and several other ships in the Arctic alarms the world.
 Governments temporarily close the polar route and convene an emergency meeting at the Pentagon.
-Present is Commander Dan Wendover (Dick Foran), the captain of the atomic submarine Tigershark, and Nobel Prize-winning scientist Sir Ian Hunt (Tom Conway).
-The United States Secretary of Defense (Jack Mulhall) leads the meeting; he explains all that is known about the Arctic disasters, and then describes the high-tech capabilities of Tigershark.
+Present is Commander Dan Wendover, the captain of the atomic submarine Tigershark, and Nobel Prize-winning scientist Sir Ian Hunt.
+The United States Secretary of Defense leads the meeting; he explains all that is known about the Arctic disasters, and then describes the high-tech capabilities of Tigershark.
 These include a special hull and a minisub (Lungfish) that can be stored inside the submarine.
 The secretary finishes by telling Wendover that he is to take Hunt, Tigershark, and her crew to resolve the ship sinkings, and if possible, eliminate their cause.

-Lieutenant Commander Richard "Reef" Holloway (Arthur Franz), Tigershark's executive officer, learns that his bunkmate is to be Dr. Carl Neilson Jr. (Brett Halsey), a pacifistic scientist whom he dislikes.
-A montage then follows, spotlighting the day-to-day life aboard Tigershark, which eventually discovers the cause of the disasters, an underwater saucer-shaped craft with a sole light atop its upper dome.
-One of Tigershark's scientists, Dr. Clifford Kent (Victor Varconi), briefly shows a photo of an unidentified flying object, pointing out its similarity to this underwater UFO.
-The submariners begin to realize that their quarry is extraterrestrial.
-The crew nicknames the saucer "Cyclops" because of its single light.
+Lieutenant Commander Richard "Reef" Holloway, Tigershark's executive officer, learns that his bunkmate is to be Dr. Carl Neilson Jr., a pacifistic scientist whom he dislikes.
+The Tigershark eventually discovers the cause of the disasters, an underwater saucer-shaped craft with a sole light atop its upper dome.
+One of Tigershark's scientists, Dr. Clifford Kent, briefly shows a photo of an unidentified flying object, pointing out its similarity to this underwater object.
+The submariners begin to believe that their quarry is extraterrestrial.
+The crew nickname the saucer "Cyclops" because of its single light.

 Commander Wendover orders the submarine's most powerful torpedoes fired.
-They reach the saucer, but do not explode, being stopped by a gel-like extrusion coming from within the UFO.
-The captain orders Tigershark to ram the alien saucer.
+They reach the USO, but do not explode, being stopped by a gel-like extrusion coming from within the USO.
+The captain orders Tigershark to ram the saucer.
 The submarine's bow tip breaks through its lower side and becomes trapped.